Neurotransmitter Testing—Tools for Optimal Mental Health and Wellness

 Ashwagandha—This herb, which contains anti-inflammatory properties, may reduce anxiety in individuals.

 Kava kava—This comes from the Piper methysticum plant that binds to GABA (Gamma-Aminobutyric Acid), dopamine, and opiate receptors.
-These have shown the ability reduce anxiety in some individuals.
+These have shown the ability to reduce anxiety in some individuals.

 GABA(Gamma-Aminobutyric Acid) —This neurotransmitter is naturally found in herbs and plants and works by reducing excitability in the neuro network involved with stress and anxiety.
 It further increases delta brain waves associated with relaxation and calm.